Hannes221/rq-dashboard-fast/README.md

 http://127.0.0.1:8000/rq
 ```

-To change the part update the compsoe file:
+To change the part update the compose file:

 ```
 version: '3.11'